Requisitions vs. Purchase Orders in Microix (Modern Version)

 🔄 How Microix Handles Requisitions and Purchase Orders

-Microix does not use two separate documents or entry screens for Requisitions and Purchase Orders in the traditional sense.
+Microix does not use separate documents or entry screens for Requisitions and Purchase Orders.

-Instead, Microix utilizes a single, unified entry form that supports the full lifecycle of a purchase:
+Instead, Microix utilizes a single unified document labeled Purchase Order that supports the full procurement lifecycle.

-Once the request receives final approval, it automatically becomes an approved Purchase Order.
-(No re-entry or conversion to a separate document is required.)
+Once the document reaches final approval (as defined in GSID 52), it automatically becomes an approved Purchase Order.
+No re-entry, duplication, or document conversion is required.

-Although the entry screen may be labeled Purchase Order, the document should be understood as:
+Although the entry screen is labeled Purchase Order, the document’s functional status depends on its approval stage:

 🔢 Numbering Configuration

-Microix can be configured to support sequential numbering throughout the process (Optional):
+Microix can be configured to support a different sequential numbering after the final purchase order approval (Optional):

 • The document can initially be assigned a REQ number (See screenshot below)